 5. Avoid growth hacks and engagement groups

 Using 60 hashtags in your comment and caption?
-Following and unfollowing people by tracking them with a tracker app?
-Joined up with an engagement group that promises to like each other’s photos at a certain hour, in a certain way?
+Are you following and unfollowing people by tracking them with a tracker app?
+Joined up with an engagement group that promises to like each other’s photos?
 Stop them All.
-These hacks may work but when you get shadow banned it’s all kind of pointless and might harm you.
+These hacks may work in most cases.
+But when you get shadow banned, these are pointless things and might harm you.

 Any else queries or suggestion?
 Drop them through DM on Instagram at @hirenkhambhayta

 Want to get newsletter updates and Instagram tips?
 Register your email-ID below.